East Tamworth

 An assessment of population growth drivers in East Tamworth reveals an overall ranking slightly below national averages considering recent, and medium term trends

 As of Feb 2026, the estimated population of the suburb of East Tamworth is around 5,776.
-This figure reflects an increase of 359 people since the 2021 Census, which reported a population of 5,417.
-The change was inferred from AreaSearch's estimation of the resident population at 5,547 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 24 validated new addresses since the Census date.
-This level of population results in a density ratio of 390 persons per square kilometer.
-East Tamworth's growth of 6.6% since the 2021 census exceeded both the SA4 region (4.9%) and the Rest of NSW, making it a growth leader in the region.
+This reflects an increase of 359 people since the 2021 Census, which reported a population of 5,417.
+The change was inferred from AreaSearch's estimate of the resident population at 5,547 following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 390 persons per square kilometer.
+East Tamworth's growth rate of 6.6% since the 2021 census exceeded both the SA4 region at 4.9% and Rest of NSW, marking it as a growth leader in the region.
 Overseas migration was the primary driver of population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb of East Tamworth is projected to grow by 1,101 persons based on aggregated SA2-level projections, reflecting an increase of 14.8% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of East Tamworth is expected to grow by 1,097 persons to 2041, reflecting an increase of 15.0% in total over the 17-year period.

 Frequently Asked Questions - Population